contentful/slash-developers/docs/php/tutorials/using-the-sync-api-with-php.md

 ## Getting started

-After you've [installed the SDK](/developers/docs/php/tutorials/getting-started-with-contentful-and-php/#installation) you need to set up the Client and get an instance of the synchronization manager.
-For this tutorial we'll be using the example space.
+After you've [installed the SDK](/developers/docs/php/tutorials/getting-started-with-contentful-and-php/#installation) you need to set up the client and get an instance of the synchronization manager.
+For this tutorial we'll be using an example space.

 ~~~ php
 <?php